Skip to content

 Examples of his notable commercial litigation experience include:

-• Ashley & Anr v Jimenez – Acting for the Claimants in enforcement proceedings seeking examination of a debtor under Part 71, in circumstances where there is a substantial dispute over whether the defendant is medically able to attend Court for examination.
+• Ashley & Anr v Jimenez [2025] EWHC 557 (Ch) – Acting for the Claimants in enforcement proceedings seeking examination of a debtor under Part 71, in circumstances where there is a substantial dispute over whether the defendant is medically able to attend Court for examination.
+Hugh successfully argued that the debtor was fit to attend Court, had breached previous orders to do so, and that a warrant should be issued for his arrest.

-• In Media Trust SpA v BGB Weston Ltd & Ors [2023] EWHC 1491 (KB) – Acting for the first and second Defendants in a claim brought by a Luxembourg trustee of a family trust bringing amended claims for breach of contract and unlawful means conspiracy in relation to losses allegedly suffered on an investment.
+• Acting for an investment management firm and its director in a claim brought by a Luxembourg trustee of a family trust to bring amended claims for breach of contract and unlawful means conspiracy in relation to losses allegedly suffered on an investment.
 Hugh successfully argued that the original claims, alleging the fraudulent misappropriation of almost £7m of investments by an investment company, was dishonestly brought on a false basis by the Claimant’s director and an employee.
-A without notice worldwide freezing order was discharged following the first and second defendant’s application to discharge for material non-disclosure.
+A without-notice worldwide freezing order was discharged following the first and second defendant’s application to discharge for material non-disclosure.
+Hugh continues to act in a renewed claim against the same parties.

 • Acting for a property development franchise company in relation to claims and counterclaims against franchisees in respect of disputes arising under the franchise agreements and associated guarantees, including allegations of fraud and undue influence.

-• Baslow Parks Ltd & Anr v Robert Bull (Commercial Court) – Obtaining summary judgment for the Claimants for over £32m in relation to monies due under a settlement agreement.
+• Baslow Parks Ltd & Anr v Robert Bull (Commercial Court) – Obtaining summary judgment for the claimants for over £32m in relation to monies due under a settlement agreement.
 Judgment was successfully obtained despite a bankruptcy order having been made against the defendant by another party two weeks prior to the hearing.

 • Hua She Asset Managements (Shanghai) Co Ltd v Hung (& Ors) [2023] EWHC 2445 (Comm); [2023] Costs L.R.
-1583 – Acting for a judgment creditor of the defendant in charging order proceedings brought by a competing creditor.
+1583– Acting for a judgment creditor of the defendant in charging order proceedings brought by a competing creditor.

 • Acting for a leading logistics and industrial property consultant in a substantial (£45m+) contractual claim for fees and profit share arising out of the development of a nationally significant logistics and distribution site.